IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_modeling.rst

       .. container:: card

          :doc:`importing_viewing_models`
-            A guide on how to import existing IFC models into BlenderBIM and navigate them effectively.
+            A guide on how to import existing IFC models into Bonsai and navigate them effectively.
-            This section includes techniques for inspecting and querying IFC data within the BlenderBIM environment.
+            This section includes techniques for inspecting and querying IFC data within the Bonsai environment.

       .. container:: card

          :doc:`starting_new_project`
-            Instructions on creating and setting up a new IFC project from scratch in BlenderBIM.
+            Instructions on creating and setting up a new IFC project from scratch in Bonsai.
             This covers initial project setup, including advanced options for more complex projects.

       .. container:: card